Electricity in Turkey: Consumption

-Each year, about 300 TWh of electricity is used in Turkey: this supplies almost a quarter of the total final energy demand, the rest being from coal, oil and gas.
+Each year, over 300 TWh of electricity is used in Turkey: this supplies almost a quarter of the total final energy demand, the rest being from coal, oil and gas.
 Due to air conditioning demand peaks in summer: with August highest (32 TWh in 2021) and February typically lowest (24 TWh in 2021).
 Total national consumption divided by the population is under 4,000 kWh a year, much below the average of around 10,000 kWh a year for other OECD countries in Europe, but half as much again as the global average.
 Shares of energy usage in 2019 totaled 45% for industry, 29% for services and 21% for households.
 Consumption is forecast to increase.

 As of 2021, household electricity consumption is estimated to average 230 kWh a month and is dominated by refrigerators, followed by televisions then washing machines.
 Space heating and electric vehicles have the biggest potential for demand side response.

 Between 2019 and 2024, Turkey plans to invest US$11 billion into energy efficiency; and by 2035 replace 80% of electricity meters with smart meters.
 Electricity's share of energy consumption is expected to increase, from 22% in 2019 to perhaps 28% in 2040, partly due to electrification of road transport.